mol-evol/Maximum-Likelihood-calculations/README.md

 - **Experimentation**: See how different models and parameters affect results
 - **Verification**: Check hand calculations against computed results

-## Additional Scripts

-The repository also includes:
-- `calculateLikelihoods.py`: A simpler, non-interactive demonstration script

 ## Tips for Users